atulvarshneya/quantum-computing/qusimulator/README.md

 Brings the simulator to the same state as after QSimulator() call - initial state, qtrace, qzeros, ... everything.

-2.3	**qc.qgate(gate_function, list_of_qubits, qtrace=False)**
+2.3	**qc.qgate(quantum_gate, list_of_qubits, ifcbit=None, qtrace=False)**

-qgate() is used to perform quantum gate operations on a set of qubits.
+qgate() is used to perform quantum gate operations, quantum_gate, on a set of qubits, list_of_qubits.

-There are a number of gates pre-created within the qgates module, and additional gates can be defined by the users (see Section USER DEFINED GATE below).
-If a gate operates on more than 1 qubit (e.g., CNOT gate, SWAP gate, etc.) then the list in the second argument (list_of_qubits) must contain that many qubits.
+There are a number of gates pre-created within the qsim package, and additional gates can be defined by the users (see Section USER DEFINED GATE below).
+If a gate operates on more than 1 qubit (e.g., CNOT gate, SWAP gate, etc.) then the list in the second argument (list_of_qubits) must contain that many qubits. qgate() validates the number of qubits passed in list_of_qubits against the number of qubits required for the gate, if not correct, throws an exception.

-The function qgate() validates the number of bits passed in list_of_qubits against the number of qubits required for the gate, if not correct, throws an exception.
+ifcbit argument, if provided, causes the gate to be applied conditionally. ifcbit value is a tuple (cbit, boolval), which essentially implies the gate is appled if the measured classical bit, cbit, value is 0 or is 1 as specified by boolval.

 If qtrace is True, the resulting state is printed out.